Skip to Content

 1. Have Courage

-For a little girl, only five years’ old, Miriam displayed incredible courage when she approached Pharaohs’ daughter about finding someone to nurse baby Moses.
+For a young girl, only five years old, Miriam displayed incredible courage when she approached Pharaoh’s daughter about finding someone to nurse baby Moses.
 Can you imagine the boldness in this child?

 Although, at the time of Moses’ birth, Deuteronomy won’t be written for many years to come, this verse comes to mind when I read this story of Miriam in the Bible:

 I have a child like Miriam.
-He wasn’t afraid of anything, which, as his mother, absolutely terrified me, at times!
+He wasn’t afraid of anything, which, as his mother, terrified me at times!

 whom shall I fear?